anirvanchowdhury/anirvanchowdhury.github.io/research.md

 #### Book reviews
 * Prillaman, Soledad Artiz (2023).
-[The Patriarchal Political Order: The Making and Unraveling of the Gendered Participation Gap in India.](https://resolve.cambridge.org/core/journals/perspectives-on-politics/article/patriarchal-political-order-the-making-and-unraveling-of-the-gendered-participation-gap-in-india-by-soledad-artiz-prillaman-cambridge-cambridge-university-press-2023-320p/5204BD7F240305CEEC6F2DD515BA817A) Cambridge University Press
+The Patriarchal Political Order: The Making and Unraveling of the Gendered Participation Gap in India.
+Cambridge University Press in [Perspectives on Politics](https://resolve.cambridge.org/core/journals/perspectives-on-politics/article/patriarchal-political-order-the-making-and-unraveling-of-the-gendered-participation-gap-in-india-by-soledad-artiz-prillaman-cambridge-cambridge-university-press-2023-320p/5204BD7F240305CEEC6F2DD515BA817A)
 * Khan, Arsalan (2024).
-[The Promise of Piety: Islam and the Politics of Moral Order in Pakistan.](https://www.cambridge.org/core/journals/politics-and-religion/article/promise-of-piety-islam-and-the-politics-of-moral-order-in-pakistan-by-arsalan-khan-ithaca-new-york-cornell-university-press-2024-240-pp-3195-paperback/8D3B793CEE2C849146E16C245A058E0B) Cornell University Press
+The Promise of Piety: Islam and the Politics of Moral Order in Pakistan.
+Cornell University Press in [Politics and Religion](https://www.cambridge.org/core/journals/politics-and-religion/article/promise-of-piety-islam-and-the-politics-of-moral-order-in-pakistan-by-arsalan-khan-ithaca-new-york-cornell-university-press-2024-240-pp-3195-paperback/8D3B793CEE2C849146E16C245A058E0B)

 #### Other writing